Building a Graph Database with Amazon Neptune - Knowledge Graphs and Social Network Analysis

 Summary

 Amazon Neptune is a fully managed graph database supporting three query languages: Gremlin, openCypher, and SPARQL.
-With Neptune Analytics for graph algorithm execution and integrated vector search, it handles advanced graph-based use cases including social network analysis, knowledge graphs, and fraud detection.
+It excels in use cases where relationship analysis creates value, including fraud detection, recommendations, knowledge graphs, and dependency management.
+With Neptune Analytics for graph algorithm execution and integrated vector search, plus hybrid architectures with DynamoDB, you can build advanced graph-based systems.